- Fossil tree

 Ginkgo interacts with several cytochrome P450 enzymes.
-Pretreatment with G. biloba extract was shown to induce the expression of CYP3A protein and mRNA, and increased CYP3A activity (34).
-It also inhibits CYP2B6 catalytic activity and bupropion hydroxylation (36).
-In other studies, ginkgo was shown to play a role in decreasing high-glucose-induced endothelial inflammation via inhibition of interleukin-6 activation (49), and repeated intake of Ginkgo enhanced cell proliferation and neuroblast differentiation (50).
-The flavonoids present in ginkgo extracts were found to inhibit estrogen biosynthesis via aromatase inhibition, decrease CYP19 mRNA, and induce transcriptional suppression.
-These findings suggest a role for ginkgo as an adjuvant treatment for breast cancer (56).
+Pretreatment with G. biloba extract induces expression of CYP3A proteins and mRNA and increases CYP3A activity (26).
+It also inhibits CYP2B6 catalytic activity and bupropion hydroxylation (27).
+Ginkgo may play a role in decreasing high-glucose-induced endothelial inflammation via inhibition of interleukin-6 activation (28), and repeated intake of ginkgo enhanced cell proliferation and neuroblast differentiation (29).
+Flavonoids present in ginkgo extracts inhibited estrogen biosynthesis via aromatase inhibition, decreased CYP19 mRNA, and induced transcriptional suppression (30).

-- Antipsychotics / Prochlorperazine: Ginkgo may cause seizures when combined with medications that lower the seizure threshold (17).
+- Antipsychotics / Prochlorperazine: Ginkgo may cause seizures when combined with medications that lower the seizure threshold (37).

-- Insulin: Ginkgo can alter insulin secretion and affect blood glucose levels (22) (23).
+- Insulin: Ginkgo can alter insulin secretion and affect blood glucose levels (49) (50).

-- Trazodone: Ginkgo extract was associated with coma in a patient with Alzheimer’s disease who was also taking trazodone (21) .
+- Trazodone: Ginkgo extract was associated with coma in a patient with Alzheimer’s disease who was also taking trazodone (47) .

-- Efavirenz: Ginkgo may inhibit its effects (40) (51)
+- Efavirenz: Ginkgo may inhibit its effects (43) (51).

-- Amlodipine: Ginkgo leaf tablet, a multiherbal formula containing ginkgo, was shown to inhibit the metabolism of amlodipine in a rat model (57).
+- Amlodipine: Ginkgo leaf tablet, a multiherbal formula containing ginkgo, was shown to inhibit the metabolism of amlodipine in a rat model (53).